articulate/squiss-jobs/docs/api.md

 | [queue.start](#queuestart) | `() -> Queue` |
 | [queue.stop](#queuestop) | `() -> Queue` |

-### squiss.create
+### squiss

 ```haskell
 { k: v } -> Queue
 ```

 Accepts an options object and returns a job queue instance.
-Note that `squiss-jobs` supplies its own `handleMessage` function to `sqs-consumer`, so any that you provide will be overridden.
 We recommend creating this once with your config and exporting it as a singleton.

 **Available options:**